FireBrandMint/GJham-Engine/README.md

 Still in development, any help is appreciated.

-# PROMISSES FROM BIG-BIG-BIG TO LESS IMPORTANT
+# Promisses from BIG-BIG-BIG to less important

 1. Completely deterministic unless the user messes up.